-Blueberry picking has finished for the season.
+Blueberry picking has arrived!

 Early season July 12 - July 30